-Our failure to attract, integrate, and retain highly qualified personnel could harm our business.
+Our failure to attract, engage, and retain highly qualified personnel could harm our business.

-Our growth strategy depends on our ability to staff our organization with highly skilled personnel.
-Identifying, recruiting, training, and integrating qualified individuals requires significant time, expense, and attention.
+Our growth strategy depends on our ability to staff our organization with skilled personnel and create a high-performance culture.
+Recruiting, engaging, and retaining qualified individuals requires significant time, expense, and attention.
 In addition to hiring new employees and contractors, we must continue to focus on retaining our best employees.
-Competition for highly skilled personnel is intense, especially in emerging areas of focus such as AI and machine learning.
-We compete with many other companies for software engineers with high levels of experience in designing, developing, and managing cloud-based software, as well as for skilled product development, marketing, sales, and operations professionals.
-We may not be successful in attracting and retaining the professionals we need and we have experienced, and we expect to continue to experience, difficulty in hiring and retaining employees and contractors with appropriate qualifications.
+The market for skilled personnel is very competitive, especially in emerging areas of focus such as AI and machine learning and in markets where our company is less well known.
+We compete with many other companies for software engineers with requisite experience in designing, developing, and managing cloud-based software, as well as for skilled product development, marketing, sales, and operations professionals, and we may not always attract, engage, or retain employees with the appropriate qualifications and experience.